vaidehirana/IST-590-Week-8-Project/README.md

 <img src="https://github.com/vaidehirana/IST-590-Week-8-Project/blob/master/Blue%201.gif" widtch="800">

-When I opened Red, Green and Blue target, I noticed one pattern in url where the salesperson page had ID assigned to each salesperson.
-I tried manipulating the url by adding comment ‘ after the ID number.
+When I opened Red, Green and Blue target and clicked salesperson info on each page, I noticed one pattern in url where each salesperson had an ID assigned.
+I tried manipulating the url by adding comment ' after the ID number.
 In Green and Red page there was no error but in the blue target page there was a SQL error “Database query failed”.
 This error gave away SQL injection vulnerability on Blue target page, which was tasted by replacing id number with the SQL syntax ``` ' OR SLEEP(5)=0--' ```as shown in the video.
 This SQL syntax changes to ``` %27%20OR%20SLEEP(5)=0--%27 ``` when encoded in the url.
 This paused the site for 4-5 seconds confirming a successful SQL injection.

 Vulnerability #2: Session Hijacking/Fixation